-SAINT-PÈRE, JEAN DE, clerk of court, notary, and syndic; b. at Dormelles in Gâtinois (France) c.
-1618; son of Étienne de Saint-Père and of Étiennette Julian, he belonged to a respected family whose arms were “azure, three fusils or, placed fessways in pale”; d. at Montreal in 1657.
+SAINT-PÈRE, JEAN DE, clerk of court, notary, and syndic; b. c.
+1618 at Dormelles in Gâtinois (France); son of Étienne de Saint-Père and Étiennette Julian, he belonged to a respected family whose arms were “azure, three fusils or, placed fessways in pale”; d.
+1657 at Montreal.

 These strange happenings, affirms Dollier de Casson, were recounted by the Iroquois themselves to reliable persons; Sister Bourgeoys asserts in addition that M. Cuillerier*, at that time a prisoner of the Iroquois, testified to the truth of this occurrence.

-On 25 September 1651, at Montreal, Jean de Saint-Père had married Mathurine Godé, by whom he had two children.
-He was buried on 25 Oct.
+On 25 Sept.
+1651, at Montreal, Jean de Saint-Père had married Mathurine Godé, by whom he had two children.
+He was buried in Montreal on 25 Oct.
 1657, in the same grave as his two unfortunate companions.

 AJM, Greffe de Lambert Closse, 1651–56; Greffe de Jean de Saint-Père, 1648–51, 1655–57.
 Premier registre de l’église Notre-Dame de Montréal (Montréal, 1961). É.-Z. Massicotte, “Jean de Saint-Père,” BRH, XXI (1915), 112–15; “Les trois premiers tabellions de Montréal,” RSCT, 3d ser., IX (1915), sect.i, 190f.
 J.-E. Roy, Histoire du notariat, I, 64–66.